-I baked this Strawberry Sweetheart Cake for my wonderful Hubby, on Valentine’s Day.
+So, this Strawberry Sweetheart Cake is what I bake for my wonderful Hubby, on Valentine’s Day.
 Vanilla flavoured sponge, split in two with a slathering of strawberry jam in the middle, sealed with buttercream roses.
 Because is a there a better way to say those three precious words ‘I Love You’ than with cake?

 Rather than cover the cake with a smooth layer of buttercream I chose to pipe roses over it.
-Therefore, as I am not a trained cake decorator, I promise that the piped roses are not difficult.
+Although I am not a trained cake decorator, I promise that the piped roses are not difficult.
 Because if I, with my wobbly hands can pipe them, you can too.
-The effect of the roses gives this Strawberry Sweetheart Cake a very professional finish – only you and I will know how easy it really is.
+And the effect of the roses gives this Strawberry Sweetheart Cake a very professional finish.
+While only you and I will know how easy it really is.

 Piping buttercream roses: